Five dead, 32 injured in Hong Kong coach crash

 "From what we can see, it's obvious that the driver did not see the broken-down taxi on the road and hit it from behind," Yip said, adding that his working hours were from 7:00 pm to 7:00 am.

-The Kwoon Chung bus company told local media that the driver had been working for them for 12 years and had not declared any health problems.
+The Kwoon Chung bus company told reporters that the driver had been working for them for 12 years and had not declared any health problems.

-Matthew Wong, chairman of the company, said the driver had had enough rest and had taken eight days off in November.
-He added: "Of course we'll look into the cause of the accident," in a telephone interview with TVB.
+Matthew Wong, chairman of the company, told reporters that the driver had had enough rest and had taken eight days off in November.

+Within his working day, the driver would have been on the road for six to seven hours, Wong added.

 Tsing Yi is connected by a freeway to Hong Kong International Airport which is located on neighbouring Lantau island.